 Another distress tolerance activity, IMPROVE is used to help patients relax in a moment of distress.

-This acronym is associated with the emotional regulation portion of DBT.
+This acronym associates with the emotional regulation portion of DBT.
 This skill focuses on maintaining a healthy body so that one is more likely to have healthy emotions.

 Interpersonal effectiveness is another element of DBT.
-This skill acronym is used to help people effectively get something they want.
+This skill acronym helps people effectively get something they want.

-This skill is used to aid people in maintaining relationships, whether that be with friends, co-workers, family, or romantic partners.
+This skill aids people in maintaining relationships, whether that be with friends, co-workers, family, or romantic partners.

-FAST is a skill set used to help patients in maintaining self-respect.
-It’s often used in combination with other skills.
+FAST is a skillset that helps patients maintain self-respect.
+It’s often helpful in combination with other skills.

-If you’re interested in DBT, contact us today to discuss options.
+If you’re interested in dialectical behavior therapy DBT, contact us today to discuss options.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.